ezekg/xo/README.md

 #   Luke said "No. No!
 That's not true!
 That's impossible!" in a shocked voice
 ```

+As you can see, we've taken the matches and created a new string out of them.
+We
+also supplied a [fallback](#fallback-values) for the third match (`$3`) using the
+`?:` operator that gets used if no match is found.

+When you create a regular expression, wrapping a subexpression in parenthesis `(...)`
+creates a new _capturing group_, numbered from left to right in order of opening
+parenthesis.
+Submatch `$0` is the match of the entire expression, submatch `$1`
+the match of the first parenthesized subexpression, and so on.
+These capturing
+groups are what `xo` works with.

 Okay, okay.
 Lets do something a little more useful.
 Now suppose we had a configuration
 file called `servers.yml` containing some project information.
 Maybe it looks like
 this,